CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 * Joining Characters
   * Vowels Sounded Individually and Diphthongs
   * Consonants and Vowels
-* Word Parts
+* Word Parts (Prefixes, suffixes, slurs, etc)
 * Lists of Abbreviated Words

-xxx means note to self
+xxx means a section needs to be fixed

-xxx "no examples", or lack of examples, means in the dictionary, which is just the Manual and Supplement.
+##  Acknowledgements

-xxx did not do supplement: slurring and onward -- looks like Teaching does it better, with examples.
-Fingers crossed.
+Many thanks to Jeremy W Sherman and Jacob Moena, who deciphered ancient handwriting, clipped hundreds of images, and assembled them into something readable.
+Also many thanks to Jeremy for his work on www.orthic.shorthand.fun, where you can find all the instruction books and additional reading material.

 ## Sources